rcsmit/facebookfriendsonmap/README.md

 # facebookfriendsonmap
 Not so easy.
 And forbidden by the ToS of Facebook.
-But I succeeded
+But I succeeded.
+It is a lot op copy, paste, trial and error, so I'm sure there will be a better way to program this.
+But the result counts doesn't it :)

 Steps: